 Jani smiled and accepted his free hand.
 She gently rose to her feet.
 Touching James on the cheek, she kissed and embraced James on the lips for a moment.
 Touching the small, crisp forehead of her newborn daughter, she moved down to kiss her cranium and responded lightly, “Hmm, that’s better.
 I love you both my loves.”

 Suddenly she felt this overwhelming rush of lightheadedness.
 Gripping the strong arm of her love, Jani steadied herself.
 James led her toward the door with his daughter in his hand.
 As Jani stood on her two feet barely, she took Jani off her husband’s arms.
 With two free hands, James opened the door for both his wife and daughter.
 Jani gave him another kiss on the cheek and walked through the doorway.
 James closed the door behind him lightly and locked it.

-Jani continued walking along the hallway and turned to the living room.
+Jani walked along the hallway and turned to the living room.
 She carried her daughter along and began to sing to her the same song she always sang.
 Her head was washed over again with lightheadedness.
 Jani paused a bit before the chair to collect herself.
 However, she was feeling weaker by the minute.
-She had no idea what was going on.
-Continuing to sing, Jani sat down on the chair and gazed gently at the innocent dark eyes of her two month old daughter.
+With no idea what was going on, Jani sang as she sat down on the chair and gazed gently at the innocent dark eyes of her two month old daughter.